 There’s also the safety issue.
 I’m not saying that you can’t find safe recipes online.
 You can.
 But I’m personally more comfortable getting tested recipes from Ball or America’s Test Kitchen.
-Botulism isn’t something I want to mess with.

 Best All Around Canning Book

-My go to book is the Ball Complete Book of Home Preserving, if I had to pick only one book this would be it.
+My go-to book is the Ball Complete Book of Home Preserving, if I had to pick only one book this would be it.
 The Ball Book is straight up the basics.

 Most of the recipes are for water bath canning but there is a chapter on pressure canning.

-Go to Recipes: Apple Pie Filling, Zesty Salsa and Seasoned Crushed Tomatoes
+My go to Recipes: Apple Pie Filling, Zesty Salsa and Seasoned Crushed Tomatoes

 Best Beginner Canning Book